 Outlined above are the total cash from operating activities number, which can also be seen on the cash flow statement, and the total $5.3 billion Phillips 66 expects to budget for its growth CapEx category.

-If you do not want to go through the trouble of estimating the portion of maintenance and growth from the total CapEx number, the most conservative method you can use is to simply assume that all of the total CapEx (PP&E) amount is maintenance.
+If you do not want to go through the trouble of estimating the portion of maintenance and growth from the total CapEx number, the most conservative method you can use is to simply assume that all of the total CapEx (aka PP&E) amount is maintenance.

-If you solve for owners earnings in this manner, you will actually come up with a number called free cash flow (FCF):
+If you solve for owners earnings in this manner, what results is a number called free cash flow (FCF):

-However, I would highly suggest that if you want to more accurately come up with good valuations of businesses, then you should try your best to learn how to distinguish between growth and maintenance CapEx.
+However, I would highly suggest that if you want to more accurately value a business, then you should try your best to distinguish between growth and maintenance CapEx.

-For companies where growth and maintenance CapEx are not distinguished, you will have to estimate this maintenance CapEx figure to solve for the owners earnings figure.
+For companies where growth and maintenance CapEx are not distinguished, you'll have to estimate this maintenance CapEx figure to solve for the owners earnings figure.

 Besides management outright telling us the proportions of maintenance and growth CapEx (as shown in the Phillips 66 example), there are two ways management will talk about maintenance CapEx in the 10-K annual reports: